MultiplicityFoundation/R.A.I.N./README.md

 **Vers3Dynamics** — Where autonomous AI agency meets acoustic physics research.

-Built with precision by Guarino Industries LLC.
+Built with precision by itself.